25 June 2025

 LeadIT panel discussion, right to left: Per Andersson, Annika Ramsköld, Rémy Kolessar, David Högnelid, Erik Enecker and Rupila Mehra.
 Photo: Engaging India @Almedalen

-At Almedalen in Sweden, LeadIT once again partnered with “Engaging India” in an event showcasing the strong bilateral cooperation between India and Sweden.
-The overall theme “Samband for Climate: Sustainability, AI and Next Gen Innovation” provided a timely opportunity for our panel to discuss how AI and data solutions are already being used to support decarbonization projects in heavy industry and to consider how innovations can be implemented and scaled across the world.
+The overall theme of the event provided a timely opportunity for our panel to discuss how AI and data solutions are already being used to support decarbonization projects in heavy industry and to consider how innovations can be implemented and scaled across the world.

 • Annika Ramsköld, Vice President Corporate Sustainability, Vattenfall